Main Content

 If Polyspace reports certain common defects or coding rule violations in your code, the Polyspace as You Code extension proposes one or more fixes that you can apply to these findings.

-To apply a quick fix, select a finding in the editor or the Problems panel, and then, from the light bulb menu, click the appropriate option.
+You can also apply a suggested fix from the light bulb menu.
 The quick fix options have the format Fix checkerName: proposedFix.
 Here, checkerName is the name of the selected defect checker or coding rule, and proposedFix is the fix that Polyspace applies to your code.
 Polyspace edits your code and fixes the issue or all instances of the issue in the currently active file, depending on the option that you select.
 If there is more than one proposed fix, you see all available fixes in the menu.

 VSCode light bulb menu